theifedayo/hello-workflow/readme.md

 ### hello-workflow

 Deploy a temporal cluster for production -
-For my 48 hrs of assessment, the hello-workflow was deployed to Amazon EKS, however now my account has been suspended cause they couldn't charge it with my master card, therefore I was unable to get the url.
+For my 48 hrs of this assessment, the hello-workflow was deployed to Amazon EKS, however now my account has been suspended cause they couldn't charge it with my master card, therefore I was unable to get the url.
 Here are the steps I followed:
 - I created an AWS account
 - I created an Amazon ECR to push my docker images to